 Sat Nam Fest: Is there something that is a part of your daily practice that you have been able to maintain with your rigorous touring schedule that anyone could incorporate into their own lives?

 Snatam Kaur: Yes!
 You are going to laugh, but this is the real deal.
 Eat organic local veggies as the main part of your diet, and you’ll feel so good.
 It may not seem like a typical practice so to speak, but it is!
-You have to be disciplined in terms of what goes into your nine holes and what goes out of your nine holes, according to Yogi Bhajan!
+You have to be disciplined in terms of what goes into your nine holes and what goes out of your nine holes!
 While on the road, I asked the producers to buy me local organic veggies, and I had my own cooker in my room.
 It smelled like someone with really bad gas, dare I should say farts!
 But oh well.
 It kept me healthy and happy, and Sukhmani even joined me many mornings for a steamed veggie stew.

 Sat Nam Fest: Can you tell us what it’s been like to tour with your new band?
 Is there something specific we should be ready for at Sat Nam Fest that might be different from previous years?